Fair Trading Act 1986

 1. the contract as a whole.

-1. For the purpose of subsection (1)(b), a term in a consumer contract or small trade contract must be presumed not to be reasonably necessary in order to protect the legitimate interests of the party who would be advantaged by the term, unless that party proves otherwise.
+1. For the purpose of subsection (1)(b), a term in a consumer contract or specified trade contract must be presumed not to be reasonably necessary in order to protect the legitimate interests of the party who would be advantaged by the term, unless that party proves otherwise.

 2. For the purpose of subsection (1)(b), and despite anything in section 46M, in relation to contracts of insurance only, the following terms must be taken to be terms that are reasonably necessary in order to protect the legitimate interests of the insurer: